Interregio-Express: History

 Unlike the former Interregio trains, IRE trains were classified as local passenger trains and can therefore be used by passengers with local tickets (DB Fares product group C as well as tickets issued by Passenger Transport Executives).
 This led however to some passengers being confused, especially to begin with, because they frequently did not realise that they could use these trains with local tickets.
 Furthermore, the new train type was often wrongly referred to in the early days as an InterRegionalExpress or ironically as an InterRegioErsatz (InterRegio substitute).
-However, since then the name Interregio-Express has established itself.
+However, since then, the name Interregio-Express has established itself.

-Interregio-Express routes
+Routes

+As of 2025, the IRE category is used for the following route: